Friday, 8 January 2016

 Groups of provinces as proposed in Cabinet Mission Plan.

-Initially both the parties accepted it with some reservations, but later both rejected it, first Congress and then AIML.
-With that dashed all the hopes of a united India and no alternative was left but to divide the country in to two separate entities.
-And that was finally done in the middle of August, 1947.
+Initially, both parties accepted the Cabinet Mission Plan with some reservations, but later, both rejected it—first the Congress, and then the All India Muslim League (AIML).
+With that, all hopes of a united India were dashed, and no alternative remained except to divide the country into two separate entities.
+This was finally carried out in mid-August 1947.

-Once the issue of the division of India was agreed upon, the next main question was to decide the borders of the new country Pakistan.
-Now I shall discuss below that how our country Pakistan got its borders.
+Once the issue of partition was agreed upon, the next major question was to determine the borders of the new country, Pakistan.
+Below, I will briefly discuss how Pakistan's borders were shaped.

-Most of the areas comprising present day Pakistan, came under the British rule in 1840s, when they annexed Sindh in 1843 and Punjab (including most of KP) in 1849.
-Now the boundaries of the British India reached Afghanistan and Persia or the minor states under their suzerainty.
-But the British authorities perhaps did not feel content and kept on increasing their sphere of influence towards Afghanistan and Persia.
-Actually they were fearful of Russian advances in Central Asia and wanted to extend the borders as far away as possible.
+Most of the areas comprising present-day Pakistan came under British rule in the 1840s, when they annexed Sindh in 1843 and Punjab (including most of present-day Khyber Pakhtunkhwa) in 1849.
+With these conquests, the boundaries of British India reached the frontiers of Afghanistan and Persia (modern-day Iran), or their associated princely states.
+However, the British authorities were not content and continued to expand their sphere of influence westward, mainly due to their fear of Russian advances in Central Asia.
+They wanted to extend their borders as far from the Indian heartland as possible.

-So by 1893, western and north western border of the future Pakistan were secured.
-Now come fast forward to 1947.
-Once the question of partition of India was settled, government appointed a commission to decide the border of the two independent countries.
-The commission was headed by Cyril Radcliffe.
-The real issue was the partition of two provinces Punjab and Bengal.
-For this gigantic task the commission was given just five weeks.
-The decision of Radcliffe was declared on 17th August and thus Pakistan's eastern border was defined.
-Balcuhistan, Sindh and NWFP were incorporated completely, along with many princely states.
+By 1893, the western and northwestern borders of the future Pakistan had been largely secured.
+Now fast forward to 1947.
+Once the partition of India was agreed upon, the British government appointed a boundary commission to determine the borders between the two new countries.
+The commission was headed by Sir Cyril Radcliffe, a British lawyer who had never set foot in India before.
+The main challenge before him was the division of two major provinces: Punjab in the northwest and Bengal in the east.
+For this gigantic and sensitive task, the commission was given just five weeks.

 But the matter was far from over.
-Soon hostilities broke out between the two countries over accession of the State of Jammu And Kashmir.
-This resulted in a war between the two countries which lasted over a year and ended on 1st January, 1949, with a cease fire line that formed the border between the two countries until the war of 1971.
-That line was renamed as Line of Control under the Simla Agreement, with some territorial losses on the part of Pakistan.
-Further losses came in 1984 when India took Siachen glacier.
-Since then the borders are stable.
+Hostilities soon broke out between India and Pakistan over the accession of the princely state of Jammu and Kashmir.
+This led to the first war between the two countries, which lasted more than a year and ended on 1 January 1949, with a UN-mandated ceasefire.
+The resulting Ceasefire Line became the de facto border between the two countries until the war of 1971, after which it was renamed the Line of Control (LoC) under the Simla Agreement, with some territorial losses for Pakistan.
+Further losses came in 1984, when India occupied the Siachen Glacier.
+Since then, the borders have remained relatively stable.

 "I am enclosing herewith an appeal on behalf of the thirty million Muslims of PAKISTAN, who live in the five Northern Units of India – Punjab, N.W.F.P.
 (Afghan Province), Kashmir, Sindh and Baluchistan, embodying their inexorable demand for the recognition of their separate national status, as distinct from the rest of India, by the grant of a separate Federal Constitution on social, religious, political and historical grounds."